 We are even able to tell if someone who saw your OTT ad physically visited your business’s location at a later time.
 Pretty cool, right?

-Overall, OTT is an exciting and relatively new tool for marketers that simultaneously allows them to reach a precisely targeted audience and measure the results of their campaign in ways that the TV advertising space previously didn’t allow for.
+Overall, OTT is an exciting and relatively new tool for marketers.
+It simultaneously allows them to reach a precisely targeted audience and measure the results of their campaign.
+This can be done in ways that the TV advertising space previously didn’t allow for.

-It’s hard to sum up 70 years of change in a single blog post, but I hope that reading this has helped you gain a greater understanding of the TV advertising landscape and some of the offerings within it.
+It’s hard to sum up 70 years of change in a single blog post.
+However I hope that reading this has helped you gain a greater understanding of the TV advertising landscape and some of the offerings within it.
 It’s important to note, especially with OTT, that the space is constantly in flux.
 There is always something new to learn.